What is a CNC machine?

 2) Create an engineering drawing

 We highly recommend sending supporting PDF engineering drawings for each part.
 This is required when a part has: thread holes, critical dimensions, tolerances, specific finishing requirements.
 In some circumstances such as highlighting a threaded hole, we can accept an annotated screenshot.
-Find out more on thread holes here.
+To find out more about thread holes, we highly advise looking through our threads terminology page, and our metric thread chart.

 3) Get a Quote in 24 hours

-Request a free quote today and one of our engineers will personally review your project within 24 hours.
+If you would like to receive a free CNC machining quote from one of our engineers, please fill out a quote request form and we will review your project within 24 hours.
 They will then help fine-tune your project to make sure you get the best possible price and lead time for your CNC machined parts!